openshift/federation-dev/federated-mongodb/README.md

 # Federated MongoDB
 The files within this directory are used with the Kubefed Operator to show MongoDB running on multiple OpenShift clusters.
-An accompanying video is [here](https://youtu.be/StNJupmZ5Mo).
+An accompanying video is [here](https://youtu.be/avCPAJms3Fc) showing the 0.0.8 version of Kubefed.
 This demonstration uses 3 OpenShift 4 clusters.
 It is assumed that 3 OpenShift clusters have already been deployed using of the deployment mechanisms defined at https://cloud.openshift.com.

 ## Creating a Namespace and Deploying the Operator
 The first step is to decide which of the clusters will run the Kubefed Operator.
 Only one cluster runs the federation-controller-manager.
+IT

-A new project of *federated-mongo* is created within the OpenShift UI on cluster east1.
+A new project of *federated-mongo* needs to be created within the OpenShift UI on cluster east1.
 Once the project is created the next step is to deploy the operator.

 Select OperatorHub</br>
 ![OperatorHub](../images/mongooperator.png)